Luos-io/Documentation/src/pages/get_started/get_started.md

 ## Setup development environment

-Install the free coding editor <a href="https://code.visualstudio.com/" target="_blank">Microsoft Visual Studio Code</a> (VSCode).
+Install the free coding editor <a href="https://code.visualstudio.com/" target="_blank">Microsoft Visual Studio Code &#8599;</a> (VSCode).
 Once done, open it, you should see the following screen:

 <p align="center">
   <img src="../../_assets/img/get-started/install_VSCODE.png" />
 </p>

-Then install  <a href="https://platformio.org/platformio-ide" target="_blank">PlatformIO</a> plugin in VSCode and relaunch it, the PIO extension icon should appear on the left:
+Then install  <a href="https://platformio.org/platformio-ide" target="_blank">PlatformIO &#8599;</a> plugin in VSCode and relaunch it, the PIO extension icon should appear on the left:

 <p align="center">
   <img src="../../_assets/img/get-started/Install_PIO.png" />